Madison Falls Trail Closed for Repairs Beginning July 7

 There is an accessible vault toilet at the parking lot.

 Hoh Rain Forest Area

 Mini-Rain Forest Trail is a flat, quarter-mile paved trail with a small stream and towering Sitka spruce trees.
-The trail is paved, and is accessible with assistance due to roots pushing the pavement up in a number of areas. '
+The trail is paved, although there are roots pushing the pavement up in a number of areas.